-For the purpose of use in a study from our research group (12), the original RCAC scale was translated and culturally adapted to be able to measure reproductive concerns in a Swedish context.
-To achieve this, the scale was forward translated into Swedish based on a dual panel approach and further assessed for cultural adaptation by lay panel, patient/target group assessment and cognitive interviews (13).
-The process of translation and cultural adaptation was coordinated by the same coordinator to ensure none of the parameters were neglected and to maintain the quality of the adaptation.
+For the purpose of use in a study from our research group (12), the original RCAC scale was evaluated for its relevance in measuring fertility concerns in a Swedish context.
+To achieve this, the scale was forward translated into Swedish based on the two-panel approach and further assessed for cultural adaptation (13).
+The first step of the cultural adaptation comprised assessment of the appropriateness of the translated scale by one bilingual expert panel and by one lay panel.
+As a next step, in order to assess if the scale was perceived as relevant and acceptable, focus group discussions and cognitive interviews were performed with representatives of the target population.
+The process of the cultural adaptation was coordinated by an experienced coordinator to ensure none of the parameters were neglected and to maintain the quality of the adaptation.

 Forward translation by bilingual expert panel

 The RCAC scale was translated from English to Swedish by two researchers who were native Swedish speakers and well-versed in English.
 The first translator (T1) had extensive research knowledge in the field of fertility and cancer.
 The second translator (T2) coordinated the translation and was experienced in instrument translation and adaptation, but was not knowledgeable in the research fields of fertility and cancer.
 Both researchers had broad experience of clinical work with diverse patient groups.
 Following individually performed translations of the scale, T1 and T2 discussed discrepancies between the two versions.
 As a next step, they consulted the principal investigator of the original English version of the RCAC to discuss and clarify the intended conceptual meaning of the scale and specific items.
-Subsequently, the two translators (T1 and T2) and two additional experts in the field of psychosocial oncology (native Swedish speakers) discussed the translation in a panel meeting.
+Subsequently, two experts in the field of psychosocial oncology (native Swedish speakers) thoroughly scrutinised both versions and discussed a few remaining issues regarding the translation.
 As a result, a consensus version of the Swedish version of the RCAC was created.
 Cultural adaptation included changing the use of “spouse/partner” in the three items of the dimension Partner disclosure to “partner”, as this was deemed more appropriate for use in the Swedish context where it is common for two adults to live together without being married.

 Lay panel assessment

-For evaluation of the translated version of the scale, two lay panels were recruited through personal contacts and local advertisements.
+For evaluation of the translated version of the scale two lay panels were recruited through personal contacts and local advertisements.
 The panel members were 3 women and 4 men between 18-41 years old; three had secondary education and four had higher education.
 Two had children and none of the panel members had been diagnosed with cancer.
 Panel members were compensated with cinema tickets for their participation.
 The lay panels were only provided with the Swedish version of the scale, as suggested (13).
 The lay panel members were instructed to go through all parts of the RCAC scale, including instructions, items and response options.
-Everyone read each item, then discussed how they perceived the issue and whether there were any alternative ways of phrasing the question.
-Based on the assessment by the lay panels, minor changes in wording were made.
+Everyone read each item, then discussed how they perceived the issue and whether there were any alternative translations.
+Based on the assessment by the lay panels minor changes in wording were made.
 The main role of the lay panels was to produce a version that was easy to understand for the average Swedish speaking person.
-The lay panel assessment was led by the same coordinator as for the expert panel.
+The assessment was led by a coordinator who also participated (T2) in the expert panel.

 Patient/Target group assessment